What is the Best Pole Barn Insulation? (Spray Foam vs Fiberglass vs Foam Board)

 Closed cell spray foam insulation is used in pole barns when the walls are exposed.
 This is because it is a much more durable material, so if it is run into with a forklift or hit with tools, it’s not going to get damaged.

-Spray foam insulation isn’t a food source from pets.
+- Spray foam insulation isn’t a food source for pests.

 Choosing the Best Pole Barn Insulation